conradev/Wallet/docs/CONTRIBUTING.md

 - **If code can be written in Kotlin, write it in Kotlin**.
 If it is not written in Kotlin, it will have to be duplicated across platforms.

 - **Support all platforms in parallel**.
 If you are going to write a new feature for iOS, take the time to write the code for macOS and Android as well.
 It is okay to put changes up for review with a single platform, but it will only be merged once full platform support is done.
-Letting platforms become out of sync on the main branch is a bad precedent to set.
+Letting platforms become out of sync on the main branch is a slippery slope.

 - **Code should be simple, well-designed and easy to understand**.
 Google's [Code Review Guidelines](https://google.github.io/eng-practices/review/reviewer/looking-for.html) are a great reference here.
 If any point from that should be emphasized, it is simplicity: do not over-engineer code.